venkanna37/align-and-segment/README.md

 ## Datasets and Weights

-All derived datasets and checkpoints are hosted on Hugging Face and are downloaded automatically during training and evaluation.
+Two of the derived datasets and checkpoints are hosted on Hugging Face and are downloaded automatically during training and evaluation.
 They can also be downloaded separately:

 - [Datasets](https://huggingface.co/datasets/venkanna37/align-and-segment)
 - [Weights](https://huggingface.co/venkanna37/align-and-segment)

-To avoid redistributing DINOv3 weights and code, the [`timm`](https://timm.fast.ai/) library is used, which automatically downloads the weights during training and testing.
+To avoid redistributing DINOv3 weights and code, the [`timm`](https://timm.fast.ai/) library is used, which automatically downloads the weights during training and inferencing.
-The decoder weights for SNet and TNet are shared so the results can be reproduced.
+The weights of remaining part of the architecture, SNet and TNet are shared so the results can be reproduced.

 Custom datasets should follow the folder structure below.
 The `train.py` and `test.py` scripts automatically download and arrange both weights and datasets into this same structure.

 ### Folder structure

 ```
 datasets               # All datasets
-└── lasvegas           # Las Vegas data
+└── lasvegas           # Las Vegas: Synthetic data
     ├── train          # Training set
     │   ├── images     # Input images
     │   └── labels     # Input labels